nestordemeure/nestordemeure.github.io/content/cooking/savoury/weekday_meal/pasta_spinash.md

 #### Assembly

-* once the pasta is cooked, add a splash of pasta water to the wok, this will help with the sauce consistency
+* once the pasta is cooked, add a splash of pasta water to the wok, this will help with the consistency of the sauce
-* strain the pasta and add them to the wok (it is okay if there is some pasta water left with the pasta, we have pasta water in the wok anyway)
+* strain the pasta and add them to the wok (it is fine if there is some pasta water left with the pasta, we added pasta water to the wok anyway)
 * add the crushed garlic and diced butter
 * start mixing on high heat
 * once it is fairly well mixed, sprinkle grated parmesan as you would cover a similar amount of pasta in a plate[^sauce]